pycontribs/pyrax/docs/autoscaling.md

     sg.update(cooldown=120,  max_entities=16)

 where `sg` is a reference to the scaling group.
-Similarly, you can make the call on the autoscale client itself, passing in the reference to the scaling group you wish to update:
+Similarly, you can make the call on the Auto Scale client itself, passing in the reference to the scaling group you wish to update:

     au.update(sg, cooldown=120,  max_entities=16)

-**Note**: If you pass any metadata values in this call, it must be the full set of metadata for the Scaling Group, since the underlying API call **overwrites** any existing metadata.
+**Note**: If you pass any metadata values in this call, it must be the full set of metadata for the scaling group, since the underlying API call **overwrites** any existing metadata.
 If you simply wish to update an existing metadata key, or add a new key/value pair, you must call the `update_metadata(new_meta)` method instead.
 This call preserves your existing key/value pairs, and only updates it with your changes.

 ### Deleting a Scaling Group
 To remove a scaling group, call its `delete()` method: